awasadasath/ecommerce-etl-pipeline/README.md

 * **Schema Enforcement:** Preserves data types (e.g., DateTime, Float) better than CSV.

 ### 4. 🗄️ Data Warehouse (Google BigQuery)
-Finally, the data is loaded into BigQuery using the `WRITE_TRUNCATE` strategy (or `WRITE_APPEND` for history).
-The screenshot below verifies that the data—including the calculated `TotalAmountTHB`—is accurately populated.
+Finally, the data is loaded into BigQuery using the `WRITE_TRUNCATE` strategy.
+The screenshot below verifies that the data including the calculated `thb_amount` is accurately populated.

 ![BigQuery Data Preview](./images/bigquery_preview.png)
 *(Image: Final data resident in BigQuery, ready for analysis)*